rsz_1m_garden_pic

 Decide your budget and how much you're willing to spend on a house or flat, and consider how much it will cost if it needs work.
 The costs of refurbishing properties have increased significantly in recent years.
 Remember, you will need a minimum deposit of 5%, although ideally, you have closer to a 20% deposit to access attractive rates.

-There are ways to structure mortgages to make the monthly repayments more manageable, such as interest only, offset mortgages if you have savings, and longer mortgage terms, while sourcing the most competitively priced rate is key.
+There are ways to structure mortgages to make the monthly repayments more manageable, such as interest-only, offset mortgages if you have savings and longer mortgage terms.
+However, sourcing the most competitively priced rate is key.

 Joint income mortgages: